-- A. The combination or recombination of portions of previously subdivided and recorded lots if the total number of lots is not increased and resultant lots are equal to or exceed the standards of the county as shown in its subdivision regulations: - B. The division of land into parcels greater than ten (10) acres if no street right-of-way dedication is involved; - C. The public acquisition by purchase of strips of land for widening or opening streets; and - D. The division of a tract into single ownership where the entire area is no greater than two (2) acres, into not more than three (3) lots, if no street right-of-way dedication is involved and if the resultant lots are equal to or exceed the standards of the county as shown by the Vance County Subdivision Ordinance.
+- A. The combination or recombination of portions of previously subdivided and recorded lots if the total number of lots is not increased and resultant lots are equal to or exceed the standards of the county as shown in its subdivision regulations; - B. The division of land into parcels greater than ten (10) acres if no street right-of-way dedication is involved; - C. The public acquisition by purchase of strips of land for widening or opening streets; and - D. The division of a tract into single ownership where the entire area is no greater than two (2) acres, into not more than three (3) lots, if no street right-of-way dedication is involved and if the resultant lots are equal to or exceed the standards of the county as shown by the Vance County Subdivision Ordinance.

 Start of Construction: Includes substantial improvement, and means the date the building permit was issued, provided the actual start of construction, repair, reconstruction, rehabilitation, addition, or improvement was within 180 days of the permit date.
 The actual start means the first placement of permanent construction of a structure (including a manufactured home) on a site, such as the pouring of slabs or footings, installation of piles, construction of columns, or any work beyond the stage of excavation or the placement of a manufactured home (as defined in this section-modular) or a mobile home (as defined in this section) on a foundation.
-Permanent construction does not include land preparation, such as clearing, grading, and filling; nor does it include the installation of streets and/or walkways; nor does it include excavation for a basement, footings, piers or foundations, or the erection of temporary forms; nor does it include the installation on the property of accessory buildings, such as garages or sheds not occupied as dwelling units or not part of the main structure.
+Permanent construction does not include land preparation, such as clearing, grading, and filling; nor does it include the installation of streets and/or walkways; nor does it include the installation on the property of accessory buildings, such as garages or sheds not occupied as dwelling units or not part of the main structure.
 For a substantial improvement, the actual start of construction means the first alteration of any wall, ceiling, floor, or other structural part of the building, whether or not that alteration affects the external dimensions of the building.